 Closing note: outcomes, not theater

 The most credible programs look plain from a distance.
 They turn signals into stewardship with unfussy tools and disciplined habits.
-They automate the drudgery and exalt the judgment.
+They automate the drudgery and lift the judgment.
 They publish what they know, what they did, and what changed.

 External Resources

-Masterful Resources worth your time
+Strategic Resources worth your time

 Curated materials to accelerate implementation and governance.
 These are summaries of what to seek and why it helps.